-Renewal Of License Required
+Yearly Renewal Of License Required

-(1) All physical therapist and physical therapist assistant licenses expire on March 31 of each even numbered year, regardless of the initial issue date.
-Physical therapists and physical therapist assistants must renew their licenses to practice effective April 1 of each even numbered year.
-A license is considered lapsed if a completed renewal application is postmarked or received after March 31 of an even number year.
+(1) All physical therapist and physical therapist assistant licenses expire on March 31 of each calendar year, regardless of the initial issue date.
+Physical therapists and physical therapist assistants must annually renew their licenses to practice effective April 1 of each year.
+A license is considered lapsed if a completed renewal application is postmarked or received after March 31.
 A person whose license has lapsed must immediately stop practicing as a physical therapist or a physical therapist assistant and shall not practice until the license is renewed.